Events in Barcelona Comment

 The legend of Sant Jordi

-According to legend, Sant Jordi (Saint George in English) was a brave knight who helped a princess escape from the clutches of a dragon.
+The tradition of Sant Jordi stems from a legend.
+According to this legend, Sant Jordi (Saint George in English) was a brave knight who helped a princess escape from the clutches of a dragon.

 The legend tells that the village of Montblanc was terrorized by the dragon, which devoured everything.
 The king had given him all the animals to eat, and after they were gone, they had agreed to draw lots each day to give a villager to the dragon as a victim.